 Jill has served on Ekta Parishad’s international committee.
 She currently travels throughout the world offering nonviolent trainings, building solidarity for the movement, and raising awareness of Ekta Parishad’s planned 2020 million-person march from Delhi to Geneva.
 She is also helping to plan a 2016 Ekta Mahila Manch conference in India, which will bring together 50 women from 20 different countries.

 Jill has taken these experiences back to Canada in the form of lectures, writings and more recently, teaching and academic research.
 She taught a semester at George Brown College in the field of community development while completing through distance a master’s degree in adult education and community from St. Francis Xavier University, Canada.
 Currently developing a doctoral thesis on the topic of women and land rights in the University of Toronto’s Ontario Institute of Studies in Education on social movements, feminism and learning, Jill also has a deep understanding of the issue of food security in the global south.

-Like many spaces across India and around the world, Swaraj University and Swapathgami Network are experimenting and working with rethinking our lifestyles and our relationship with ourselves, our work, our resources and our communities.
+This event is offered to you in the spirit of gift culture.
+Like many spaces across India and around the world, Swaraj University and the Swapathgami Network have been experimenting and working with rethinking our lifestyles and our relationship with ourselves, our work, our resources and our communities.
 We are questioning, challenging and experimenting with our institutionalized notions of money.
 So we welcome you to join our experiment and explore your relationship with money and community.

 Participants are invited to contribute what they can (towards the cost of organizing the workshop which is approximately Rs.
 4,000 per person for food and stay); learning scholarships are available to those who need them.
-And if you can, your additional contribution will help to support other peoples’ participation.
+And if you can, your additional contribution will help support the participation of others.
 No one will be refused due to any money constraints.

 Get in touch with us at <firstname.lastname@example.org> or call +91.8764279302.